Covid 19 coronavirus: What we know about the nine deaths

 He had underlying health conditions.

-The father-of-two was well known in the Greek community.
+The father-of-two had lived in Wellington for 50 years and was well known in the Greek community, Stuff reported.

-His infection was linked to the Bluff wedding cluster, which is now connected to 86 cases.

-Tzanoudakis' son was the groom at the Bluff wedding, Stuff reported.
+Tzanoudakis' son was the groom at the Bluff wedding, to which 86 coronavirus cases are now linked.

+One of the founders of the Cretans Association of New Zealand, he served as the president for some years.

+Current president Stamatis Nikitopoulos announced Tzanoudakis' death with "a heavy heart" on Facebook.

 Unnamed, Christchurch